 Blitzstein helped Spilotro, a top representative of the Chicago Outfit, run a jewelry store, the Gold Rush, a block west of the Las Vegas Strip.
-But the store, where Tony’s brother Michael also worked, was a cover for Spilotro’s criminal activities, with shares of the proceeds sent out of state to his Outfit bosses.
+But the store was a cover for Spilotro’s criminal activities, with shares of the proceeds sent out of state to his Outfit bosses.

 Spilotro assembled a company of career criminals that came to be known as “The Hole in the Wall Gang.”
 They pulled a series of Las Vegas burglaries, often punching holes in the walls of buildings to avoid security systems.
 Spilotro paid off a couple of Las Vegas police officers and had his henchmen monitor police radio traffic.
 Blitzstein fenced the jewelry and valuables the gang stole and provided his services to out-of-state thieves.
 He also handled loansharking – illegal, high-interest cash loans – mainly to inveterate gamblers.
 Their storefront hid a poorly kept secret as the U.S. Attorney’s Organized Crime Strike Force carefully built a racketeering case against the gang using electronic surveillance and informants.